karry3775/SensorFusionWS/README.md

 ### A ROS-based open-source software for fusing and visualizing SmartPhone Orientation

+### Connecting the PhonePi
+- Connect your phone and computer to the same network (Hotspot can be used)
+- Enter <ip address>:5000 to the URL field in PhonePi app
+- ip addess could be find using ifconfig command on linux and ipconfig on windows.

 ### Visualize Phone Orientation (Just from Accelerometer and Magnetometer data)
 ```
 $ roscore